ReadOnce Transformers: Reusable Representations of Text for Transformers

-Finally, we apply the idea of aggregating single-vector representations to generate a variable-length representation.
-We apply an aggregation function $F$ over sliding windows of size $W$ tokens to capture the local context of the window.
+\paragraph{Sliding Window Aggregation*.} We apply the idea of aggregating single-vector representations to generate a variable-length representation.
+We apply an aggregation function $F$ over sliding windows of size $W$ tokens to capture the local context of the window (akin to CNNs).
 For a stride length of $S$, this would result in representation vectors:

 where $F \in \{\mu, \alpha, \omega\}$ corresponds to mean-pooling, linear weighting (as described in Eqn.~(\ref{eqn:linear_single})), and max-pooling, respectively.

 Figure~\ref{fig:encoder} shows how we would compute these representations using a window-size of W=2 with no overlap (i.e. S=2) and the linear weighting function.
 The resulting \sysenc would have $M=N/2$ vectors where N is the number of tokens in the input.